Lumen Field: Construction and layout

 In 2015, the stadium was expanded with the addition of the Toyota Fan Deck (Note: The Toyota Fan Deck is sponsored by the Western Washington Toyota Dealers, an association of local Toyota dealers; it is not sponsored directly by Toyota.) on 5775 sqft of space at its southern end; privately funded by the Seahawks, it consisted of a new 12 Flag raising platform flanked by two 500-seat sections, pushing the capacity of the stadium to 68,000.
 The 1,000 additional seats were made available to then-current season ticket holders, with remaining seats allocated to the Blue Pride waiting list for season tickets.
 The stadium also has additional seats that can be deployed for special events, bringing the maximum capacity to 72,000.

+Despite the presence of an Internet service provider as the naming rights holder, Seahawks executives were reluctant to install a Wi-Fi network at Lumen Field due to skepticism regarding its return on investment even as the smartphone gained widespread public adoption in the early 2010s.
+In response to complaints from attendees regarding the lackluster performance of the cellular networks around the stadium, AT&T installed a distributed antenna system (DAS) inside it in 2011.
+AT&T upgraded the DAS in September 2013, investing $10 million into adding 700 antennas supporting 3G and LTE bands across 47 zones within the stadium; the DAS also accommodated the networks of Verizon, Sprint, and T-Mobile, with the former two providing their own upgrades.
+Amid an NFL initiative to install robust Wi-Fi networks at every stadium by 2015, the Seahawks contracted with Extreme Networks and Verizon to install separate Wi-Fi networks within Lumen Field ahead of the 2014 season.
+Extreme's installation involved 757 wireless access points (WAPs), 162000 ft of Ethernet cable, and 6600 ft of fiber-optic cable, with the vast majority of WAPs installed under seats since the stadium's open-air design precludes installing them from above to maximize efficiency.
+Wi-Fi traffic for each Seahawks game was estimated at a maximum of 4 TB of data on average when the network was launched; it steadily increased to over 16 TB per game by 2026, with more than half of stadium attendees using the network per event.